All Scales Model RailsYuma, AZ 85365

 -Assigned MofW Service Los Angeles Division SPRR (Yuma and westward is part of the LA Division, Yuma East is part of Tucson Division.

--Abandonded Yuma 1938 Yuma Valley siding along with two other converted to MoW wooden coach cars.
-The other two did not fair as good of a fate as #1643.
+-Abandonded in Yuma in 1938 on a Yuma Valley siding along with two other wooden passenger cars that had been converted to MoW service.
+Unfortunately the other two rail cars did not fair as good of a fate as #1643.
+Story told is that they were destroyed in a fire.

 More Information?